 - Train team members on implementation & regulations

 So, how do these tools come into play with the FPO as the conductor?
 Let’s break it down:

 Creating & Mitigating Third-Party Risk Assessments

-Review Existing Data Inventories & Update Them with any New Changes
+Review Existing Data Inventories & Update Them with ANY New Changes

-Managing data inventories represents a critical component of compliance.
+Managing data inventories is critical for compliance.